uriegel/WindowsCommander/README.md

-// TODO copy/move with progress with shellexecute without progress see WindowsCommander
+// TODO copy/move with shellexecute without progress see WindowsCommander

 // TODO Menu open explorer here

 // TODO delete with shellexecute
 // TODO create folder: with shellexecute copy to new folder and remove the item

+// TODO CopyConflicts: compare versions

 // TODO Elevate drive with credentials: from Commander branch CSharp